Philosophy

 See his CV (below) for detailed information about his research, publications, and presentations for professional and general audiences.

-Aaron’s research focuses on philosophy for children, AI ethics, social change, and two-level utilitarianism.
-He runs a philosophy for children program that works with students at Columbus Gifted Academy, and he was the founding director of a philosophy for children organization in Madison, Wisconsin, called Madison Public Philosophy.
-He offers philosophy for children workshops through the Philosophy, Learning, and Teaching Organization (PLATO) and in collaboration with the Institute for the Advancement of Philosophy for Children.
-He is the treasurer of the board of directors of PLATO and he serves on the editorial board of Analytic Teaching and Philosophical Praxis.
+He is the Director of the Philosophy For & With Children Academy at Ohio State.
+Prior to moving to Columbus, he was the founding director of a philosophy for children organization in Madison, Wisconsin, called Madison Public Philosophy.
+He offers philosophy for children workshops through the Philosophy, Learning, and Teaching Organization (PLATO) and the Institute for the Advancement of Philosophy for Children (IAPC).
+Aaron is a Fellow and an Endorsed Practitioner of the IAPC, the Treasurer of the Board of Directors of PLATO, and a member of the editorial board of Analytic Teaching and Philosophical Praxis.
 Aaron holds a PhD in philosophy from the University of Wisconsin-Madison, an MSc in Philosophy of Science from the London School of Economics, and a Bachelor of Music from the Eastman School of Music.

 See his CV (below) for detailed information about his research, publications, and presentations for professional and general audiences.